PacktPublishing/Building-Vue.js-Applications-with-GraphQL/README.md

-# Building-Full-Stack-App-with-Vue.js-and-GraphQL
+Building Vue.js 3 Applications with GraphQL
-Building Full Stack App with Vue.js and GraphQL, published by Packt
+Building Vue.js 3 Applications with GraphQL, published by Packt